LM Wind Power

-With Doughty Hanson’s support, the company opened manufacturingfacilities in China, India, Poland and Brazil, expanding operations from six to 12 countries and 23 locations.
-Despite a contraction in the wind power market in more recent years, Doughty Hanson continued to invest in innovation resulting in turbine blades capable of generating 5% more power.
+With DH Private Equity’s support (formerly Doughty Hanson), the company opened manufacturingfacilities in China, India, Poland and Brazil, expanding operations from six to 12 countries and 23 locations.
+Despite a contraction in the wind power market in more recent years, DH continued to invest in innovation resulting in turbine blades capable of generating 5% more power.
 In 2013, the company sold Svendborg Brakes to focus on the core business, positioning the firm for a resurgence in wind energy in 2014.

-It is an indication of their values that Doughty Hanson takes a long term view on growing enterprise value and supports our efforts.
+It is an indication of their values that DH Private Equity Partners takes a long term view on growing enterprise value and supports our efforts.
 They trust our plans and push us in a positive way.

 Leo Schot CEO, LM Wind Power

 - New business model for rapid development and globalisation

 How did private equity backing create lasting value?

 - Recruited new management to lead international growth

 - 4x expanded capacity and improved efficiency in the manufacturing process

 - Invested heavily in R&D enabling LM Wind Power to build longer and more efficient blades